How I Revamped an Inefficient Editorial and Tripled Output

 Tailoring the CMS to Editor Needs

-I noticed the team struggled with the confusing interface.
-I saw a chance to improve the Contentstack experience to better support how our editors actually work.
-My goal was to observe their workflows, identify their shared needs, and change a frustrating tool into a smooth, user-friendly system that could fully replace the old platform.
+I noticed the team struggled with the confusing interface and saw a chance to improve the Contentstack experience to better support how the editors actually work.
+My goal was to observe their workflows, identify their shared needs, and convert a frustrating tool into a user-friendly interface that could fully replace the old platform.

 Contentstack’s Default Dashboard Interface